 Is there a final definition of ‘healing’ in Thai Massage?

 Neither massage therapists nor medical professionals can guarantee results.
 Some people never recover from seemingly minor health challenges, and other people miraculously experience spontaneous healing from deadly diseases.

 Despite all scientific advances and discoveries, the body, its internal energy, our minds, and our emotions will always remain a mystery to some degree.

 The problem is that when it comes to healing, we are talking about words that have no clearly defined meaning.

 For example – a heartfelt hug can be healing, as can a radiant smile and a kind word.
 A successful operation can heal and so can a wonderful Thai Massage.
 A jungle shaman can heal, and 12-step programs can be healing.

 Absolute, partial, and progressive healing

-However, if you define “healing” as a progressive and constant improvement towards a cleaner, healthier, happier, and more aware state of existence, then you have a chance to get there.
+However, if you define ‘healing’ as a progressive and constant improvement towards a cleaner, healthier, happier, and more aware state of existence, then you have a realistic and achievable goal.

-The good news is that according to this definition, we can all contribute to healing, massage therapists included.
+The good news is that if we use this definition, we can all contribute to healing, Thai Massage therapists included.

 The author, Shama Kern, has been practicing and teaching Thai Massage for over two decades.
 He is the founder of Thai Healing Massage Academy and the creator of 20 online Thai Massage training courses.